-FSD 211 Introduction to the Fashion Industry (3CH): The course explores the concept of the fashion design cycle from trend research and production to fashion retailing.
-The processes involved in conceptualizing, designing and creating a collection for various sectors of the industry are examined.
-The students will gain insights into the working processes and interrelationships in the international fashion industry, as well as understand relevant areas for design practice and career opportunities.
+FSD 211 Introduction to the Fashion Industry (3CH): The course explores the fashion design industry and its sectors, providing an orientation on all aspects ranging from trend research and concept development to designing, production and retailing.
+Fashion design theories, terminology and ethical issues are examined, and the students gain insights into the working processes and inter-relationships in the international fashion industry, while developing an understanding of innovative design practices and career opportunities.